Ned Sutton

 Edmund Hamilton "Ned" Sutton (24 March 1868 – 2 June 1911), also called Ted Sutton, was an Australian rules footballer who played in the Victorian Football Association (VFA) and the Victorian Football League (VFL), predominantly as a backman.

 He began his career with Carlton in the VFA and also played for Melbourne in the VFA, spending a year studying at Melbourne University before becoming Melbourne's inaugural VFL captain when the league was formed in 1897.

 Family

 The son of Castlemaine gaol warder William Sutton (1838–1912), and Hannah Sutton (1837–1930), née Howe, Edmund Hamilton Sutton was born at Castlemaine on 24 March 1868.

-He was the older brother of Olympic athlete and noted physician Harvey Vincent Sutton (1882–1963).
+He was the older brother of Olympic athlete and noted physician Harvey Sutton (1882–1963).

 He married Elizabeth Purvis (1865–1926) in 1894.
 They had one child, a daughter (Nancy).

 Career

 Carlton

 Sutton joined Carlton in 1888.
 Carlton were a team competing in the VFA, at the time the top level Australian rules football competition in Victoria, and Carlton were a strong team, having won the VFA premiership the previous season.
 Sutton's first VFA match was on 18 August, against Williamstown at the MCG.
 He had a promising first season, becoming a reliable backman.
 Sutton played for the Blues from 1888 to 1894; during that time he was named one of Carlton's better players for the year in 1890, was vice-captain in 1892, and served on the committee in 1893.
 In 1890 Sutton travelled with Carlton to play two exhibition matches in New South Wales, to help promote the game.